The latest version of CSS, as of 2024

 CSS Layers: Introduced to manage and organize the priority of styles, CSS Layers (

-) allow developers to define layers within which styles are applied in a specific order, making it easier to handle complex stylesheets and avoid specificity conflicts. -
+@layer) allow developers to define layers within which styles are applied in a specific order, making it easier to handle complex stylesheets and avoid specificity conflicts. -

 New Pseudo-Classes and Properties: The

-pseudo-class improves accessibility by applying styles only when elements are focused via keyboard navigation. -
+:has()pseudo-class enables styling of elements based on their descendants, enhancing interactivity and dynamic styling.
+Additionally, the:focus-visiblepseudo-class improves accessibility by applying styles only when elements are focused via keyboard navigation. -

 Enhanced Text Layouts: The

-property ensures more aesthetically pleasing text layouts by balancing the number of characters per line, preventing awkward breaks and creating a more professional look. -
+text-wrap: balanceproperty ensures more aesthetically pleasing text layouts by balancing the number of characters per line, preventing awkward breaks and creating a more professional look. -

 Advanced Media Queries: Media queries have been extended to support more complex conditions using logical operators like

-.
+and,or, andnot.
 This allows for more nuanced and flexible responsive designs.

 These updates reflect the ongoing evolution of CSS, making it more powerful and adaptable to modern web development needs.